-The Company has no other debtors arising, due to the nature of its business, and the structure of the IFAL Group.
+Other than prepayment assets, which are not recognised as assets under Solvency II, the Company has no other debtors arising, due to the nature of its business, and the structure of the IntegraFin Group.

 Policyholders retain the credit risk for cash held in life company wrappers in banks in the event of insolvency.